 To build a structure as large as the Great Pyramid of Giza in as short as a few decades must have taken a lot of labor.
 While estimates vary, most modern Egyptologists believe the work was done by a core group of no more than 10,000 to 20,000 experienced workers and support staff.
 Though this may have expanded to as many as 50,000 for some projects and periods.

 That is still a lot.
 Especially considering that the population of ancient Egypt was probably not much more than 1.5 million.

 For the ancient Egyptians, the afterlife was a paradise where one could "live" forever – as long as you go there, of course.
 For this reason, they believed that the dead would need some of their most prized possessions on the other side.

 They buried the dead with more than just the bare essentials needed in the afterlife, like food and drink.
 If they were wealthy enough, jewelry and other valuables were also included – just in case.

 22. We once thought the pyramids had more than four sides

 In the 1940s, a pilot named P. Groves claimed that the Great Pyramid actually has eight, not four sides.
 He noticed indentations on each side that are very subtle from the ground and only become readily visible from the air.
-In 1880, Egyptologist Flinders Petrie had also noted that the sides of the pyramid, are "very distinctly hollowed" and that "each side has a sort of groove especially down the middle of the face".
+In 1880, Egyptologist Flinders Petrie also noted that the sides of the pyramid, are "very distinctly hollowed" and that "each side has a sort of groove, especially down the middle of the face".